 Christian reinterpretation of the Flower of Life

-The geometry of the Flower of Life continued to fascinate the world in later ages.
-Illustrious scientists and literate people saw in the symbol the perfection of form and universal harmony.
-Among them was the genius of Leonardo da Vinci.
-He studied its mathematical properties in the Codex Atlanticus, a precious manuscript now preserved in the Biblioteca Ambrosiana in Milan.
+The Flower of Life has continued to fascinate people even in later ages.
+In fact, illustrious scientists and intellectuals recognised in its geometry the perfection of form and universal harmony.
+One such person was the genius Leonardo da Vinci.
+He studied its mathematical properties in the Codex Atlanticus, a precious manuscript now housed in the Biblioteca Ambrosiana in Milan.

 Samuele Corrente Naso